How to Answer “Tell Me About Your Work Experience”

 4. Connect Your Experience to the Job

-Highlight how your previous experience serves the needs of the new job by mentioning skills or responsibilities that overlap.
+Highlight how your relevant work experience serves the needs of the new job by mentioning skills or responsibilities that overlap.
 This connection reassures the interviewer that you’re ready to make a positive impact in this job role.

 icon checkExample: